orlandos-nl/MongoKitten/README.md

 ## Set up MongoDB server

-If you haven't already, you should set up a MongoDB server to get started with MongoKitten
+If you haven't already, you should set up a MongoDB server to get started with MongoKitten.
+MongoKitten supports MongoDB 3.6 and above.

 For development, this can be on your local machine.